-Envirolab shall not be liable for any failure to perform the contract or for any delay or non-delivery due to strikes, fires, explosion, flood, riot, lockouts, injunction, interruption of transportation, accidents, inability to obtain supplies at reasonable prices, war or apprehension of war, force majeure, government action, or any other circumstances beyond Envirolab’s control.
+Envirolab shall not be liable for any failure to perform the contract or for any delay or non-delivery due to strikes, fires, explosion, flood, riot, lockouts, injunction, interruption of transportation, epidemics or quarantine restrictions, accidents, inability to obtain supplies at reasonable prices, war or apprehension of war, force majeure, government action, or any other circumstances beyond Envirolab’s control.

 31. Air Sampling Equipment

-The sampling equipment provided by Envirolab and/or MPL will remain the property of Envirolab and/or MPL at all times.
+The sampling equipment provided by Envirolab will remain the property of Envirolab at all times.

-If any damage occurs whilst the sampling equipment is in the custody of the customer, then said customer will be liable for the following;-
+If any damage occurs whilst the sampling equipment is in the custody of the customer, then said customer will be liable for payment of:

-payment for replacement of the sampling equipment or equivalent
+• Replacement of the sampling equipment or equivalent.

 The customer shall not part possession with the sampling equipment (unless arranged with the laboratory).

-The customer acknowledges that Envirolab and/or MPL is not liable for any failure of the sampling equipment that may cause loss or consequential damages to the customer caused by the sampling equipment failure.
+The customer acknowledges that Envirolab is not liable for any failure of the sampling equipment that may cause loss or consequential damages to the customer caused by the sampling equipment failure.